 - 5.1 The process for planning and approval of the Business Plan is set out in section 2 of this guidance, whereas the Mandatory Contents of the Business Plan are given in section 3.
 Section 4 sets out the structure of the submission.
 This section focuses on the process Ofgem will follow in our assessment of the Licensee's submission (steps 4-6 in section 2). - 5.2 The new ex-ante regulatory framework requires us to review and set allowances for costs before they have been incurred.
 Economic regulation seeks to proxy or mimic competitive outcomes in monopolistic markets or businesses.
-The objectives of the cost control process are therefore to: - a) Robustly scrutinise the Licensee's costs and create incentives for it to manage its costs appropriately and ensure that the best possible outcomes for consumers are achieved; and - b) Monitor the costs incurred by the Licensee and ensure that they are economic and efficient and provide value for money to consumers - 5.3 The methods we use to assess costs to calculate the Licensee's Allowed Revenue in the Cost Control period are likely to evolve over time but it is likely the following, will be a core part of our approach: - a) In accordance with Licence Conditions 34A and 34B,24 we will carry out analysis of the information provided by the Licensee in its RIGs reporting and the Business Plan - b) We may draw on the findings set out within the report submitted by the Customer Challenge Group25
+The objectives of the cost control process are therefore to: - a) Robustly scrutinise the Licensee's costs and create incentives for it to manage its costs appropriately and ensure that the best possible outcomes for consumers are achieved; and - b) Monitor the costs incurred by the Successor Licensee and ensure that they are economic and efficient and provide value for money to consumers - 5.3 The methods we use to assess costs to calculate the Successor Licensee's Allowed Revenue are likely to evolve over time but it is likely the following will be a core part of our approach: - a) In accordance with Licence Conditions 34A and 34B we will carry out analysis of the information provided by the Licensee in the RIGs reporting and the Business Plan - b) We may draw on the findings set out within the report submitted by the Customer Challenge Group - c) We may use information from other sources (see principle 7 below)